 9.5.1.
-Primary Endpoint Evaluation
+Primary Endpoints Evaluation

-The study is designed to test the primary hypothesis of VE in the PP population: H0: VE $\leq$ 30% versus H1: VE $\geq$ 30% and will be evaluated at a 2.5% one-sided significance level.
+The study is designed to test the co-primary hypotheses of VE in the PP population.
+For both co-primary endpoints the following hypothesis will be tested:

+H0: VE $\leq$ 30% versus H1: VE >30% and each hypothesis will be evaluated at a 2.5% one-sided significance level.

+The co-primary endpoints will evaluate:

-The primary endpoint will evaluate the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition in Section 8.1.3.1, with onset at least 14 days after the 2nd vaccination (Day 71) with Ad26.COV2.S versus placebo, in the PP population, including all events from both age groups, with and without comorbidities.
+- the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition in Section 8.1.3.1, with onset at least 14 days after vaccination (Day 15) with Ad26.COV2.S versus placebo, in the PP population, including all events from both age groups, with and without comorbidities. - the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition in Section 8.1.3.1, with onset at least 28 days after vaccination (Day 29) with Ad26.COV2.S versus placebo, in the PP population, including all events from both age groups, with and without comorbidities.